 3. Turn on the ignition.

-4. Start connecting circuit components one by one.
-When the fuse burns out, we can say that a section of the circuit with a short circuit has been found.
+4. Start connecting the components of the circuit one by one.
+When the fuse burns out, you can say that the section of the circuit with a short circuit has been found.

-1. Connect the positive lead of the voltmeter to the side of the circuit closest to the battery (pic.
-4).
+1. Connect the positive lead of the voltmeter to the side of the circuit closest to the battery (figure 4).

-2. Connect another voltmeter probe to the point in the circuit to be tested.
+2. Connect the other voltmeter probe to the point in the circuit being tested.

 3. The voltmeter will show the voltage difference between the two points.